Codecademy/docs/content/general/concepts/what-is-subroutine/what-is-subroutine.md

   - 'learn-how-to-code'
 ---

-'A subroutine is a set of computer instructions written to perform a specific tasks.
+A subroutine is a set of computer instructions written to perform specific tasks.
 It is also known as a function or a procedure.
-A subroutine packages code for an operation or a set of operations, which makes code more reusable and readable.
+A subroutine packages code for an operation or a set of operations, which makes code reusable and readable.

 ## Syntax